hernantz/blog/content/its-the-competition-stupid.md

 and sometimes unaffordable for a member of a society.
 The only choices left are:

+- You go outlaw
 - You leave the country/state/province/city (if you are lucky you just leave the city, if you are unluky you leave the country, if you are really unluky you'll have to leave the region/continent)
-- You go outlaw
-- You change your government (if you are luky via elections or, if you are really unluky, via a revolution)
+- You change your government (if you are luky via elections or, if you are really unluky, through a ~~violent~~ revolution)

 Much more is achieved by lots of trial an error experiments rather than a single big plan